Friday, 29 May 2020

 § Moving ahead the stranger offered the child to enjoy the dance of snake, take balloons, buy a garland and eat sweets.
 But, each time the child crying bitterly, said, ‘I want my father, I want my mother.’

-§ The story is left unended by the writer with a purpose that the children and the youngsters must introspect their casual behaviour and careless attitude towards parents and other valuable things and realise their importance in life before they are lost.
+§ The writer leaves the story unended with a purpose that the children and the youngsters must introspect their casual behaviour and careless attitude towards parents and other valuable things and realise their importance in life before they are lost.

 Message